gotbahn/no-sheet-reset/README.md

 Start from a scratch.
 Full CSS reset.

-**Please be aware and use it wisely**.
-No Sheet Reset clears almost everything, so your users would not be able to see tab highlights, validation errors, lists markers, etc. unless you provide it.
+**Please be aware of what you're doing and use it wisely**.
+No Sheet Reset clears almost all user agent styles.
+Your users would not be able to see tab highlights, validation errors, lists markers, etc. unless you provide it back.

-It also change default box-sizing behaviour.
+Changes default box-sizing behaviour.

 ## Install